peat-platform/peat-logger/README.md

 ### Logging Levels

 Below is a list of common logging levels and a general outline of how they should be used.
+The levels below are ordered in their correct hierarchial positions.

 *  __fatal__
    Runtime errors that cause the program to terminate prematurely.